fml-fam/fmlr/README.md

 * Data is always held externally to R (although CPU objects can inherit R data without a copy).
 * Operations modifying data occur in-place (make your own copy if you don't want the data modified).

+For a high-level interface on top of fmlr, see the [craze package](https://github.com/fml-fam/craze).

 ## Installation